ARM-software/AVH/DoxyGen/simulation/src/hints_and_tips.md

    cpu_core.cpu0                           :  68.40 MIPS (    65196784 Inst)
    -------------------------------------------------------------------------------
    ```
-  Also see [corresponding section](https://developer.arm.com/documentation/100965/latest/Timing-Annotation/Timing-annotation-tutorial/Setting-up-the-environment/Displaying-the-total-execution-time-of-the-simulation) in the Fast Models User Guide.
+  Also see section [Displaying the total execution time](https://developer.arm.com/documentation/100965/latest/Timing-Annotation/Timing-annotation-tutorial/Setting-up-the-environment/Displaying-the-total-execution-time-of-the-simulation) in the Fast Models User Guide.

  - [CMSIS-View](https://github.com/ARM-software/CMSIS-View) utility can be used to measure and analyze timing between events in the program, including statistical data.
 To store the log files on FVPs, \ref semihosting "semihosting" shall be enabled.
 CMSIS-View annotations can also be reused for event analysis and time measurement on real hardware.
  - \ref Config parameters can be used to control and impact the execution timing: